What is urban greening (and how is it creating the cities of the future)?

 3. Improves air quality

 As with carbon offsetting, green spaces absorb pollutants and harmful gases from the air and release oxygen.
-This improves air quality and reduce health risks for inhabitants.
+This improves air quality and reduces health risks for inhabitants.

 4. Reduces noise pollution